Mythri532/docker/Readme2.md

       hostPath: <br>
          path: "/tmp/data01" --------------------------> 6<br>

-kind: PersistentVolume → We have defined the kind as PersistentVolume which tells kubernetes that the yaml file being used is to create the <br>Persistent Volume. <br>
+kind: PersistentVolume → We have defined the kind as PersistentVolume which tells kubernetes that the yaml file being used is to create the Persistent Volume.
 name: pv0001 → Name of PersistentVolume that we are creating. <br>

 capacity: → This spec will define the capacity of PV that we are trying to create. <br>